Me (TV channel)

-M-Net Essentials, (Note: The channel's official website designates it as Me channel 115 - M-Net Essentials.) branded on-air as ME CHANNELwas a originally launched by M-Net on 9 July 2013 as M-Net Series Zone, one of three channels from the parent M-Net Series channel.
+M-Net Essentials, (Note: The channel's official website designates it as Me channel 115 - M-Net Essentials.) branded on-air as Me was a originally launched by M-Net on 9 July 2013 as M-Net Series Zone, one of three channels from the parent M-Net Series channel.

 It rebranded as M-Net City in 2015 and as Me in 2021, the latter from a merger with Vuzu.
-It currently broadcasts on satellite television service DStv on channel 115.
+It broadcast on satellite television service DStv on channel 115 until its closure on 31 March 2024.

 History

 The channel began on 1 April 1998 as The Series Channel, eventually rebranded as M-Net Series to align with the parent M-Net channel in 2005.

 On 9 July 2013, the channel broke into a three-channel network consisting of M-Net Series Showcase, M-Net Series Reality and M-Net Series Zone.
 M-Net Series Showcase was touted by M-Net as "its main network for the launch of current serial programming, M-Net Series Reality airing reality television programming and M-Net Series Zone (this channel's adopted name) airing delayed programming from M-Net.
-However, within a year of launch, the channel formats of M-Net Series Showcase and M-Net Series Reality failed and got respectively rebranded as Vuzu Amp and M-Net Edge on 13 and 20 October 2014.
+However, within a year of launch, the channel formats of M-Net Series Showcase and M-Net Series Reality failed and got respectively rebranded as VUZU Amp and M-Net Edge on 13 and 20 October 2014.

 As "M-Net City" (2015–2021)

 On 6 April 2015, M-Net Series Zone was rebranded as M-Net City #115, the channel number suffix getting dropped the following year.

-Typically, M-Net City featured reruns of international television serial programming previously aired on parent channel M-Net along with some homegrown shows, the former M-Net Edge, and sister channel 1Magic (rebranded from Vuzu Amp on 1 March 2018) and Mzansi Magic.
+Typically, M-Net City featured reruns of international television serial programming previously aired on parent channel M-Net along with some homegrown shows, the former M-Net Edge, and sister channel 1Magic (rebranded from VUZU Amp on 1 March 2018) and Mzansi Magic.

 As "Me" (2021–2024)

-On 1 October 2021, M-Net announced that Vuzu would be merged into M-Net City and be rebranded as Me effective from 1 November.
+On 1 October 2021, M-Net announced that VUZU would be merged into M-Net City and be rebranded as Me effective from 1 November.

-M-Net City signed off the air after 29 October for a 2-day channel reel promoting the premiere of its successor, along with Vuzu, with the successor assuming its channel run 3 days later at 16:00 CAT.
-As of 23 June 2023, the channel's official website designates the channel as M-Net Essentials whiles still maintaining its Me on-air branding.
+M-Net City signed off the air after 29 October for a 2-day channel reel promoting the premiere of its successor, along with VUZU, with the successor assuming its channel run 3 days later at 16:00 CAT.
+As of 23 June 2023, the channel's official website designates the channel as M-Net Essentials while still maintaining its Me on-air branding.

 The channel ceased operations on 31 March 2024, along with 1Magic.